 Other Signs That Someone Is Abusing Ambien

-People who abuse Ambien often do so to experience the sedative and relaxing effects of the drug.
+People who use Ambien often do so to experience the sedative and relaxing effects of the drug.
 Additionally, taken in large amounts, zolpidem may elicit feelings of euphoria.
-Regardless of why a person abuses Ambien, it can result in dangerous and even deadly consequences as well as dependence and addiction.
+Regardless of why a person uses Ambien, it can result in dangerous and even deadly consequences as well as dependence and addiction.

 Someone who is abusing Ambien may fight the urge to fall asleep in order to experience the positive effects of the drug.
 This can lead to behaviors such as sleepwalking or performing other activities in one’s sleep.
 It can also cause hallucinations.